rigs05/ecommerceAPI/readme.md

             tokenValidation.js : middleware for token validation

-=> Instructions to deploy in your local machine:
+=> Instructions to deploy in your local machine :
-    -> Clone the repository into the local machine
+    * Clone the repository into the local machine
-    -> Open the repository in VS Code
+    * Open the repository in VS Code
-    -> Open Terminal, and type "npm install" or "yarn install" (All the Packages will get installed) -> Use "nodemon" or "node app.js" to run the localhost (PORT is 5000) -> Use POSTMAN application, put the URL ( e.g. localhost:5000/api/auth/login )
+    * Open Terminal, and type "npm install" or "yarn install" (All the Packages will get installed)
+    * Use "nodemon" or "node app.js" to run the localhost (PORT is 5000)
+    * Use POSTMAN application, put the URL ( e.g. localhost:5000/api/auth/login )

     *** IMPORTANT ***